hashicorp/design-system/website/docs/components/app-header/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="icon" @type="string">
     Used to show an icon.
 Any [icon](/icons/library) name is accepted.
-Typically you would add the icon name for your product.
+[See guidance on which icon to use depending on the product](/components/app-header#home-link).
   </C.Property>
   <C.Property @name="color" @type="string">
     Used to specify an optional custom color provided as any valid CSS color.
 For more details on acceptable values, see the [FlightIcon color argument](/icons/usage-guidelines?tab=code#fill).
-If unspecified, it will use the AppHeaders’s default white text color.
+If unspecified, it will use the App Headers’s default white text color.
   </C.Property>
   <C.Property @name="href">
     URL parameter that’s passed down to the `<a>` element.